 Staff and Faculty members who serve on the MIT Excellence Awards Selection Committee are not eligible for a team or individual awards during the year(s) they serve.

 The Collier Medal is open to all MIT staff, and includes students, faculty, and the MIT community.

 Individual recipients receive $2,000; teams receive up to $10,000 ($2,000 maximum per individual).
 Cash awards are considered additional pay and will have payroll taxes removed before issuance.

 The MIT Excellence Awards are celebrated annually at a ceremony on campus.
-The 2014 Excellence awards and the presentation of the Collier Medal took place on Wednesday March 6, 2013 at Kresge Auditorium, with a reception following in the Kresge lobby.
+The 2014 Excellence awards and the presentation of the Collier Medal took place on Tuesday, February 25, 2014 at 3pm at Kresge Auditorium.

 All members of the MIT community are always invited to attend this special event.
 Award recipients are encouraged to invite family and friends, as well.
 Awards are presented by the President and other MIT Senior Leaders, rotating on an annual basis.
 A complete listing of the 2014 recipients can be found here.

 The 2014 recipients of the MIT Excellence Awards + Collier Medal represent many areas of the Institute and perform all types of jobs.
 Whether they are working behind the scenes or on the front lines, each is an exemplary role model for the entire MIT community.
 The work they do may be done within their own department or may involve cross-functional teamwork in several departments and/or organizations outside of MIT.